matthewhirschey/holiday-circuit-playground/projects/day-16-distance-detector/README.md

 # Day 16: Santa's Distance Detector

 ## Overview
-Today we'll create a distance detector using an ultrasonic sensor!
-This sensor measures distance by sending out sound waves we can't hear.
-We'll use it to detect when something (like Santa!) is nearby.
-The younger group will create a basic proximity alert, while the older group will program distance-based animations.
+Today we'll build a distance sensor using the HC-SR04 ultrasonic sensor!
+This sensor sends out sound waves we can't hear and measures how long they take to bounce back.
+We'll learn how to set it up safely and use it to detect when something (or someone!) is nearby.

 ## Materials Needed
 - Circuit Playground Express
-- Ultrasonic Distance Sensor (HC-SR04)
+- HC-SR04 Ultrasonic Distance Sensor
-- NeoPixel Strip (from Day 15)
+- 2 x 10K resistors (included with sensor)
 - Mini Breadboard
+- Jumper Wires (at least 6)
+- Optional: NeoPixel strip for display

+## Important Safety Note
+The HC-SR04 runs on 5V and its Echo pin outputs 5V signals.
+We MUST use the included voltage divider (two 10K resistors) to protect the Circuit Playground Express, which can only handle 3.3V inputs!

+## Understanding Your Sensor
+1. HC-SR04 has 4 pins:
+   - VCC: Power input (needs 5V)
+   - Trig: Trigger input (3.3V OK)
+   - Echo: Echo output (needs voltage divider!)
-- Alligator Clips
+   - GND: Ground

-- Decorative housing materials
+2. Voltage Divider:
+   - Two 10K resistors in series
+   - Converts 5V Echo output to safe 2.5V
+   - REQUIRED to protect your Circuit Playground

 ## Instructions for Age 9

-1. Meet Your Distance Sensor:
-   - Look at the sensor - it has 4 pins:
-     - VCC (power)
-     - TRIG (trigger)
+1. Breadboard Setup:
-     - ECHO (receive)
+   - Power rails:
+     - Red wire from 5V to + rail (Note: 5V this time!)
-     - GND (ground)
+     - Black wire from GND to - rail

+2. Place Components:
+   - Put HC-SR04 at one end of breadboard
-   - The two 'eyes' are:
+   - Place two 10K resistors in series:
-     - One sends the sound
-     - One listens for it to bounce back

-2. Connect the Sensor:
-   - VCC to 3.3V
+     - First resistor: one end to Echo pin
-   - GND to GND
+     - Second resistor: one end to - rail
-   - TRIG to A1
+     - Connection between resistors goes to A1

+3. Connect Sensor:
-   - ECHO to A2
+   - VCC pin to + rail (5V)

-3. Add NeoPixel Strip:
-   - Power to 3.3V
+   - GND pin to - rail
-   - Ground to GND
+   - Trig pin to A2
-   - Data to A3
+   - Echo pin through voltage divider to A1

-4. Test Your Detector:
+4. Test Your Sensor:
-   - Move your hand closer:
+   - Wave hand in front: lights change
-     - More lights turn on
+   - Move closer: more lights
-     - Colors change
-   - Move your hand away:
+   - Move away: fewer lights
-     - Fewer lights
-     - Different colors
+   - Try different distances!

 ## Instructions for Age 13

-1. Hardware Setup:
+1. Advanced Setup:
-   - Follow basic connection instructions
+   - Follow basic wiring steps carefully
+   - Verify voltage divider placement
-   - Consider sensor placement
+   - Consider sensor positioning

 2. Basic Distance Code:
 ```python